klcollier/Welcome/README.md

 - 👋 Hi, I’m Lynne!
 - 👀 I’m interested in IT and finance.
-- 🌱 I’m currently learning how to serve a Help Desk.
+- 🌱 I’m currently gaining Help Desk experience and loving it.
-- 💞️ Thanks for visiting.
+- 💞️ Thanks for visiting!
-- 📫 How to reach me:

 <!---
 klcollier/klcollier is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.